torosent/dtsdocs/README.md

 ### 4. Durable Task Scheduler (`docs/durable-task-scheduler/`)
 **The "Managed Backend"**
-*   **Content**: Overview, Setup, Dashboard, Identity management.
+*   **Content**: Overview, Setup, Dashboard, Identity management, Auto-Purge retention policies, Pricing & SKUs, Troubleshooting.
 *   **Reasoning**: DTS is a standalone Azure service.
-It requires its own guide for provisioning, monitoring, and security, distinct from the compute platform that connects to it.
+It requires its own guide for provisioning, monitoring, security, pricing, and troubleshooting distinct from the compute platform that connects to it.

 ### 5. Patterns (`docs/patterns/`)
 **The "How-To"**